List of Scary Movie (film series) characters: Greg Phillippe

-Greg is Buffy’s brutish, unintelligent boyfriend, and he was the one that forcibly swore everyone to secrecy after murdering a pedestrian.
+Greg Phillippe is Buffy's brutish, unintelligent boyfriend, and he was the one that forcibly swore everyone to secrecy after murdering a pedestrian.
 He is killed at Buffy's pageant.
+Greg is based on Barry Cox (Ryan Phillippe) (I Know What You Did Last Summer).

-Greg is based off of Barry Cox, and his name comes from his actor, Ryan Phillipe.
+Greg returns in the sixth film as the town sheriff and having a son, being based on Judy Hicks in Scream (2022).